 In June 2011, FASB issued a standards update that will allow an entity the option to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
 This standards update eliminates the option of presenting the components of other comprehensive income as part of the statement of changes in stockholders' equity.
 This update is effective for fiscal years, and interim periods within those years, beginning after December 15, 2011 (the Company's fiscal 2013).
-This standards update is not expected to have a material impact on the Company's financial statements.
+This standards update is not expected to have any impact on the Company's financial statements, as the Company's reporting is already compliant with this guidance.